bcswartz/vadacl/README.md

 In vadacl parlance, these validations are the "domain validations" referred to in the vadacl acronym.
 They can also be thought of as "persistence" validations:  if you send back UserProfile property values that don't adhere to these validation rules back to your database to be saved/persisted, the save attempt will fail.
-These validation constraints should be applied consistently throughout your application.
+Such validation constraints should be applied consistently throughout your application.

 One quick note before moving on:  applying the interfaces is strictly optional, but doing so will help your IDE and